Information About Edmund - Nuneaton teacher - (15 reviews)

 Edmund offers a FREE first / introductory lesson!

-My training was at the Royal Manchester College of Music where I studied with Endre Wolf and later had lessons in London with the celebrated teacher Kato Havas.
+"ONLINE LESSONS AVAILABLE" My training was at the Royal Manchester College of Music where I studied with Endre Wolf and later had lessons in London with the celebrated teacher Kato Havas.
 As soloist I have given many recitals including the Wigmore Hall series and performed concertos with orchestras throughout the UK plus BBC broadcasts with the West Riding String Quartet.
+I live in Weddington (Nuneaton) and travel to Oxford to teach as as well as seeing my students locally.

 I have taught both privately and been employed as upper strings teacher for the Leeds Music Service when I was first violinist in the West Riding String Quartet teaching students at the University of Leeds, and Berkshire Maestros teaching violin and viola to students at all ages and levels.
 My students usually achieve a merit or distinction in ABRSM grade exams and some have gone on to specialist music schools including Chethams and music colleges to study for a career in music.
 I also teach advanced students post Grade 8 and specialize in technical issues such as vibrato, advanced bowing technique, and chord playing in the solo works of J S Bach.
 I also have a number of adults of different ages returning to playing after a long absence.

-I offer a free consultation lesson at my Kidlington studio with no obligation before a student decides to commit to having lessons.
-Parents can sit in on lessons.
+At present (from 16/03/2020) I will be working from home and using Skype due to the Covid-19 epidemic The first consultation lesson is free with no obligation to continue.
 My approach for young beginners is to get them playing a simple tune without the initial burden of music reading which is a feature of the Japanese Suzuki method, although I am not a Suzuki teacher.
 This works well and gives pupils a sense of achievement.

 I have a number of smaller size violins which pupils can borrow at no extra cost.